bbonczak/Predicting-mold-risk-in-the-building-stock-of-NYC/README.md

-# Machine Learning for Cities - Final Project
+# Predicting mold risk in the building stock of NYC and its impact on the incidence of respiratory illnesses
-## Topc: TBD
+### Final Project: Machine Learning for Cities
 ### NYU Tandon School of Engineering
 ### Spring 2023